CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.3 Patch and Change Management.md

 ### 2 7 Poor consideration of mobile devices

-Mobile devices are a particular challenge for change management, as they are not always involved in the automated distribution of patches and changes due to their changing locations and their connection to wireless networks.
+Mobile devices are a particular challenge for change management, as they are not always involved in the automated distribution of patches and changes because of their changing locations and their connection to wireless networks.
 Also, bandwidth and stable data transmission in mobile devices are not always guaranteed.
 If such devices are not considered separately in patch and change management, patches and changes may be incomplete, take longer to complete, and always present a security risk.

 ### 2 8 Inadequate emergency preparedness plan for patch and change management
 Patch and change management contributes to the technical implementation of information security in an institution.
 The IT systems used by this process are critical for IT operations.
 These include, for example, the central servers that distribute patches and changes, the databases with the current configurations of the IT systems and the backup servers for the recovery points.
-If, for example, the server that distributes the changes fails, any new critical updates may no longer be recorded promptly.
+If, for example, the server that distributes the changes fails, any critical updates that may appear can no longer be timely recorded.
 Furthermore, missing backups of the current configurations of IT systems can mean that in an emergency it is no longer possible to ensure that important IT components can be restored to their original state as quickly as possible.

 ### 2 9 Misjudgment of the relevance of patches and changes